 His Own Hand, ordered the angels to prostrate for

 you and taught you the names of everything.
 Will

 you not intercede for us with your Lord, so that

 he relieve us from this gathering place.’ “

-Everyone knows that the believers make this request to all the prophets mentioned in the Quran until they finally reach Muhammad; so Adam here must be referring to a real person!
+There is a consensus among all Muslim scholars that the believers will make this request to all the prophets (peace be upon them) mentioned in the Quran until they finally reach Muhammad (peace be upon him).